Bagan95/FadeFrameUI/README.md

 It is not nessesary to have both installed cause the pfUI already have some of this fuctions built in.
 This addon "FadeFrameUI" is for people that stil want the default UI.

-Works on 1.12.1 and Turtle WoW
+Works on World of Warcraft versions 1.12.1 and Turtle WoW 1.17.2